Introduction to Dynamic Host Configuration Protocol

 - Such types are very difficult to find out and remove.
 For this DHCP can help.

-- Editing of IP addresses is very easy due to DHCP.
-A DHCP server automatically broadcasts the changes to all the connected devices
+2. Modification of IP address: Editing of IP addresses is very easy due to DHCP.
+A DHCP server automatically broadcasts the changes to all the connected devices.

 We found out that the primary reason DHCP is needed is to simplify the management of IP addresses on networks.
 There cannot be two hosts having the same IP address, and configuring them manually will lead to errors.
 Even on small networks assigning IP addresses manually can be confusing, mostly with mobile devices that require IP addresses on a temporary basis.
 Also, most users are not technically sound enough to locate the IP address information on a computer and assign it.
 Automating this process makes life easier for users and the network administrator.

 This is a guide to Dynamic Host Configuration Protocol.
-Here we discuss the introduction, Components of DHCP, How dynamic host configuration protocol works, and the Benefits of DHCP Servers.
+Here we discuss the introduction, components of DHCP, working, and benefits respectively.
 You can also go through our other suggested articles to learn more–